Convex-Dev/design/cad/003_encoding/README.md

 - The highest two's complement bit (i.e. the 2nd highest bit of the first byte) is considered as a sign bit.
 - The Encoding is defined to be the shortest possible such encoding for any given integer.

-It should be noted that this system can technically support arbitrary sized integers, but in most contexts in Convex it is used for 64-bit Long values.
+It should be noted that this system can technically support arbitrary sized integers, but in most contexts in Convex it is used for up to 64-bit integer values.

+### VLC Counts

+VLC Counts are unsigned integer values, typically used where negative numbers are not meaningful, e.g. the size of data structures.

+Encoding rules are:
+- The high bit of each byte is `1` if there are following bytes, `0` for the last bytes.
+- The remaining bits from each byte are considered as a standard unsigned big-endian two's complement binary encoding.
+- The encoding is defined to be the shortest possible such encoding for any given integer.

+Note: VLC Counts are the same as VLC Integers, except that they are unsigned.
+Having this distinction is justified by frequent savings of one byte, especially when used as counts within small data structures.

 ### `0x00` Nil

-The single byte `0x00` is the Encoding for  `nil` Value.
+The single byte `0x00` is the encoding for  `nil` value.

 ### `0x01` Byte